 - Turn off heat.
 Stir in fresh thyme leaves, bourbon and a pinch of salt.

 - Add the bacon mixture to a food processor.
-Pulse until it looks like ground meat.
+Pulse until it looks like finely ground meat.
+It should be spreadable but still a little chunky.
 Store in an airtight container in the refrigerator until ready to serve.
 Enjoy!

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.